Up to Date Uganda Tourism Travel Advisories

 The woman was released from the center in Beni Town, one of the hotspots of the recent outbreak, which began August 2018, the agency said in a statement.

-On Tuesday, the WHO Africa region tweeted a video of healthcare workers singing and dancing with the patient as many gathered at the center to celebrate her release from the hospital.
+On Tuesday, the WHO Africa region tweeted a video of healthcare workers singing and dancing with the patient.
+Many gathered at the center to celebrate her release from the hospital.

 It added that 46 people who had come in contact with the patient are still being monitored for Ebola symptoms.